Kukuriraige: Sanxingdui Fantasy

 Kukuriraige: Sanxingdui Fantasy (ククリレイジュ -三星堆伝奇-, Kukurireiju: Sanseitai Denki) is an unreleased Chinese-Japanese animated steampunk fantasy film directed by Fumikazu Satou.
 It would have been the first feature film produced by anime veteran Hiroshi Negishi's Zero-G animation studio, with that status being taken by their film adaptation of the manga series Break of Dawn.
-It was originally set to be released by AEON Entertainment on February 7, 2020, but due to production issues, the film has been removed from the 2020 release schedule.
+It was originally set to be released by AEON Entertainment on February 7, 2020, but due to production issues related to the COVID-19 pandemic, the film was removed from the 2020 release schedule.
 Jewelpet Attack Travel!, a short film based on Sanrio's Jewelpet franchise and directed by Negishi for Ashi Productions, was set to be attached to it; and was later rescheduled for release as an original net animation on May 14, 2022, in a livestream on Niconico Live.
 During that livestream, it was confirmed that the film would not be released at any point in the foreseeable future.